nikitasolodkov/selenium_training/README.md

 # selenium_training
-Repository for homeworks from selenium_training Software-Testing
+Repository for homeworks from selenium_training (Software-Testing.ru)